G2Pavon/TAB/README.md

 ---
 # How works:

 `mdl2fgd.py` reads the specified directory for .mdl files (e.g: `/home/user/steam/steam/steamapps/common/Half-Life/strike/models/` ).
-Then generate a `.fgd` with the following format:
+Then a `.fgd` is generated with the following format:

 ```
 // ...
 Base class: Targetname, Angles, FrameRate, RenderFields, ConvertToCycler ...